doriordan/skuber/docs/GUIDE.md

   .withTemplate(internalProdTemplate)
 ```

-The unit tests in the skuber subproject contains more examples, along with the examples subproject itself.
+The integration tests in the `integration` subproject contains more examples, along with the examples subproject itself.

 ## JSON Mapping